bullmoose20/MK-Docs/docs/komet/install/synology.md

         Click "Save" to save the settings and go back to the General Settings Screen.

-    8. Click "Next" from the General Settings Screen to get to the Port Settings Screen where you just want to click "Next" as Komet has no Ports.
+    8. Click "Next" from the General Settings Screen to get to the Port Settings Screen where you just want to click "Next" as Kometa has no Ports.

         ![](images/dsm7-05.png)